 Fortnow and Eisnaugle’s Frogger clone, Ribbit, was published by Piccadilly Software in the Spring of 1982.
 It sold around 1200 copies before being terminated after a cease-and-desist order from Sierra On-Line

-Ribbit played exceptional well and was well received in magazines.
+Ribbit played exceptionally well and was well received in magazines.
 It was even named a better game than Sierra’s own licensed port (which also played very well)

 Eisnaugle and Fortnow made a couple of thousand dollars from the sales of Ribbit and learned a valuable lesson about copyright infringement and intellectual properties.
 The duo went after Pac-Man, now a bit wiser, they changed the core mechanics of the game.
 While the player was still being chased through a maze the objective was to pick up numbers in succession to progress to the next level.